Learn how to use the guitar pick

 These guitar exercises will make playing chords and lead guitar that much easier.

 I've stressed to you more than once that it is important to learn the finger numbering system.
 This fingering system is illustrated once more, below.

 The guitar notes in this exercise are played from left to right.
 Start at the 5th fret, Low E string, which is the fattest string.
 Play 4 notes to each string, one note at a time, using the fingers 1-2-3-4.
 Then move down to the A string, 1-2-3-4.
 Remember to always alternate the pick, down then up.
 Continue playing 4 notes to every string, one note at a time.
 Then reverse this process, working your way back up from the high E or thinnest string 4-3-2-1 to the Low E string.

 4 = Pinkie

 T = Thumb

-The illustration below shows the fretboard and how to play the example above.
-You start at the 3rd fret and on the Low E string which is the fattest string.
-The tablature above starts on the 3rd fret.
+The illustration below, shows the fret-board and how to play the example above.
+In this example, you start at the 3rd fret, on the Low E string, which is the fattest string.
+You might need to study tablature if you're confused.

 Here's another exercise.